pmuelle2/documentation_augmented_ecospheres/source/introduction.rst

 6.

-    After editing, push the new version to github.
+    After editing, push the new version to GitHub.

 Editing an existing page / document
 -----------------------------------